My dear friend, musical and "Big Road in Chelsea" partner, and ongoing inspiration

 Japan, Mexico, South America, southern India, Africa, the Turkish community of the southern Balkans, Scotland, Ireland, and the southeastern U.S., as well as two acoustic blues bands and a poet accompanied by jazz and electronic sounds.

-It all takes place on Saturday, June 21st, from 10 am to 9 pm, on the street in front of our venue at 235 W. 23rd St., between 7th and 8th Avenues, Manhattan, directly across the street from the Chelsea Hotel.
+It took place on Saturday, June 21st, 2014, from 10 am to 9 pm, on the street in front of our former venue at 235 W. 23rd St., between 7th and 8th Avenues, Manhattan, directly across the street from the Chelsea Hotel, and it featured:

 Dominic Cammarota--Classical & Modern Japanese music played on the shakuhachi (bamboo flute).
 A great way to start off, with the mellow and ethereal sounds of this ancient instrument.